 Doughboys Nature Trail, North Central

-Located within the scenic Copper Falls State Park, this trail in the heart of the park walks along the Bad River and has stops along the way where families can view the Copper and Brownstone waterfalls.
-A spur off the trail that’s one mile long leads visitors to a 65-foot observation tower where views include Lake Superior, the Apostle Islands and the Penokee Range.
-The park is ripe with fun spotting opportunities where young adventurers can catch a glimpse of many varieties of trees, animals and birds.
+Located within the scenic Copper Falls State Park, this trail in the heart of the park follows along the Bad River and has stops along the way where families can view the awe-inspiring Copper and Brownstone waterfalls.

 Kettle Moraine State Trail Lapham Peak Unit, Southeast